Petite, Not Just The “C-Word!” No Not That Word–The “Cute” Word!

-Unfortunately, industry supermodels like Tyra Banks refers to petite models as both “cute and child like.”
-Then during her so-called “shorty cycle” with petite models (5’7″ and shorter) Tyra produces a children stylized photoshoot with “wagons and diapers”, no joke!
-Then she makes the petite models live in a literal rendition of a “playhouse” with adult sized toys!
-Atleast she filled the penthouse with candy!
+Unfortunately, industry supermodels like Tyra Banks refer to petite models as both “cute and childlike.”
+Then during their “shorty cycle” with petite models (5’7″ and shorter) Tyra produces a children stylized photo shoot with “wagons and diapers”, no joke!
+Then she makes the petite models live in a literal rendition of a “playhouse” with adult-sized toys!
+At least she filled the penthouse with candy!

 No wonder Bella Petite Editor Ann Lauren dropped out from being a judge…

 The word “cute,” still considered a positive word in the dictionary, thrown out in the context of a compliment towards a petite girl, an older woman, or even a man for that matter, not only borders on insulting (so I’ve discovered in my research), but invokes feelings of wonderment as to what was really meant?
 It’s really quite contrived when you stop and think about it.

 Unfortunately, petite woman are often labeled as “cute, cuddly, sweet, fragile, unintelligent, unattractive and even sometimes weak.”
 On the contrary – petite women are “beautiful, intelligent, focused and strong!”
 Just look at our own Editor-in-Chief, Ann Lauren!
 She is all of these adjectives and more!
 Albeit she often hears from the fashion and beauty crowd, how petite fashion and models will never be accepted and respected by the industry.
 Aren’t we lucky that Ann is smart and strong enough to believe otherwise?